-- Audit documentation that meets the requirements of this ISA (UK and Ireland) and the specific documentation requirements of other relevant ISAs (UK and Ireland) provides: - (a) Evidence of the auditor's basis for a conclusion about the achievement of the overall objectives of the auditor; and - (b) Evidence that the audit was planned and performed in accordance with ISAs (UK and Ireland) and applicable legal and regulatory requirements. - 3.
-Audit documentation serves a number of additional purposes, including the following: - Assisting the engagement team to plan and perform the audit. - Assisting members of the engagement team responsible for supervision to direct and supervise the audit work, and to discharge their review responsibilities in accordance with ISA (UK and Ireland) 220. - Enabling the engagement team to be accountable for its work. - Retaining a record of matters of continuing significance to future audits. - Enabling the conduct of quality control reviews and inspections in accordance with ISQC (UK and Ireland) 1 or national requirements that are at least as demanding.
+- 2. Audit documentation that meets the requirements of this ISA (UK) and the specific documentation requirements of other relevant ISAs (UK) provides: - (a) Evidence of the auditor's basis for a conclusion about the achievement of the overall objectives of the auditor;1 and - (b) Evidence that the audit was planned and performed in accordance with ISAs (UK) and applicable legal and regulatory requirements. - 3.
+Audit documentation serves a number of additional purposes, including the following: - Assisting the engagement team to plan and perform the audit. - Assisting members of the engagement team responsible for supervision to direct and supervise the audit work, and to discharge their review responsibilities in accordance with ISA (UK) 220 (Revised June 2016).2 - Enabling the engagement team to be accountable for its work. - Retaining a record of matters of continuing significance to future audits. - Enabling the conduct of quality control reviews and inspections in accordance with ISQC (UK) 1 (Revised June 2016)3 or national requirements that are at least as demanding.4 - Enabling the conduct of external inspections in accordance with applicable legal, regulatory or other requirements.